Ronovan Writes #Weekly #Haiku #Poetry Prompt #Challenge 480. LOVE and Empty.

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.

-Ronovan Writes #Weekly #Haiku #Poetry Prompt #Challenge 453 FOG and Seek.
+Ronovan Writes #Weekly #Haiku #Poetry Prompt #Challenge 463 CHILD and Grow.

 Useful Links for Synonyms at Thesaurus.com: